planet-winter/kraken-ohlcv-zip2freqtrade-json/README.md

 # kraken-ohlcv-zip2freqtrade-json
-converts historical OHLCV data from the Kraken crypto exchange to a json file usable with freqtrade
+converts historical OHLCV data from the Kraken crypto exchange to a json file. usable with [freqtrade](https://www.freqtrade.io).

 ## setup